carloskiki/rfcs/text/3759-cargo-supported-targets.md

 ### More `cfg` relations

-Even more relations could be defined, Consider the following scenario:
+Even more relations could be defined.
+Consider the following scenario:
 ```toml
 [package]
 name = "bar"